ekessler814/React-Portfolio/README.md

 ## Project Notes
 This is a simple weather application pulling from OpenWeatherMap API displaying the current and four day forecast for three cities in a visually appealing format.

-This project showcases the following technologies
+This project showcases the following features
 - LESS CSS preprocessing using variables and mixins
 - React class components (as opposed to hooks era React functional components)
 - Typescript